 How you'll use it: Open the Safari browser the same way you did before.
 Where you go next depends on what you want to do: If you scroll to a website in another language, you'll be able to hit a button to translate it.
 If you have several tabs open, you'll see the website favicons by default so you can spot the one you want faster.
 Preview the content in a tab by hovering over it, and click to delete all tabs to the right of one tab.
 Tap the privacy report button to see what data is being collected on the site you're browsing.

 How you'll use it: Pin important conversations to the top of the app for faster access.
 Direct-message one person in a group and thread messages within a group, to keep those big chats under control.
 Type someone's name out in the group to tag them directly in the conversation.
 You can choose to only be notified of new messages in the group when your name is mentioned.
 Organize your search results by links, photos or matching terms.
-Add message effects like balloons and confetti, and create andon the Mac.
+Add message effects like balloons and confetti, and create and customize your Memoji on the Mac.

 How you'll use it: Instead of opening weather, calendar or fitness tracking apps, use widgets to see an overview of their core information displayed in a live feed on your home screen.
 Display different widgets at different times of day, so you see the weather in the morning and the news in the afternoon, for example.
 Create widgets in small, medium or large sizes.

 How you'll use it: Go to the Mac App Store to install the new apps.
 Many

 apps will be able to run alongside MacOS apps.
 If you've already bought an app on iOS, you won't need to buy it again for MacOS -- you'll just download it there, too.